run-ai/docs/docs/Researcher/cli-reference/runai-logout.md

 ## Output

-You will be logged out from Run:AI
+You will be logged out from Run:ai

 ## See Also